DannieBGoode/opensx70/_posts/2021/11/2021-11-23-R-configuration.md

 You might remember it, it was the biggest story from April 2010, a kid, Brian Hogan had found an iPhone4 in a bar in Redwood City California.
-Problem is iPhone4 didn't yet exist as such: it was a prototype.
+Problem is the iPhone4 didn't yet exist as such yet: it was a prototype.

-Brian says he called Apple trying to report the phone, true or not, the fact is that he sold the phone to [Gizmodo](https://www.gizmodo.com/) for 5000 dollars.
+Brian said he called Apple trying to report the phone, true or not, the fact is that he sold the phone to [Gizmodo](https://www.gizmodo.com/) for 5000 dollars.

-Now let's go back to September 8th 1975.
+Now let's look back to September 8th 1975.
 (You can see the original bullentin at the end)

 > **PRODUCT ALERT**
 >